Lord Ivar Mountbatten: Personal life

 The couple separated in September 2010 and divorced amicably in November 2011, after 17 years of marriage.
-In 2015, he converted their former home, Bridwell Park, into an exclusive-use venue for weddings, corporate functions, and business events.
+In 2015, he converted their former home, Bridwell Park, into a venue for weddings, corporate functions, and business events.

 In September 2016, Mountbatten revealed that he was in a relationship with James Coyle, an airline cabin services director whom he met while at a ski resort in Verbier.
-On 22 September 2018 they were married in a private ceremony on Mountbatten's estate of Bridwell Park.
-Mountbatten's former wife walked him down the aisle and 'gave him away' at the suggestion of their children.
+On 22 September 2018, they were married in a private ceremony at Bridwell Park.
+Mountbatten's former wife walked him down the aisle and 'gave him away' at the suggestion of their daughters.

-Mountbatten is one of the godparents of Lady Louise Windsor (born 2003), the daughter of Prince Edward and his wife Sophie.
+Mountbatten is a godparent of Lady Louise Windsor (born 2003), the daughter of Prince Edward and Sophie.

+In October 2024, Mountbatten was announced to be part of the new season of The Traitors US, which premiered on 9 January 2025.
+He won the series, along with Dylan Efron, Dolores Catania, and Gabby Windey.